Chart Color Schemes

 Maryborough Surrounds - South features high concentrations of group households, with a lower-than-average median household size

-Family households comprise 69.3% of all households, including 19.2% couples with children, 40.8% couples without children, and 8.6% single parent families.
-Non-family households account for 30.7%, with lone person households at 26.8% and group households making up 4.0%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.3.
+Family households account for 69.3% of all households, including 19.2% couples with children, 40.8% couples without children, and 8.6% single parent families.
+Non-family households constitute the remaining 30.7%, with lone person households at 26.8% and group households making up 4.0%.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households